ryangjchandler/laravel-cloudflare-turnstile/README.md

 </form>
 ```

-This package can also integrate seamlessly with Laravel Livewire.
-Upon successful validation, the Livewire model will contain the resulting token.
+This package can also integrate seamlessly with [Livewire](https://laravel-livewire.com).
+Upon successful validation, the property specified inside of `wire:model` will be updated with the Turnstile token.

 ```blade
 <x-turnstile wire:model="yourModel" />